grpc/proposal/A66-otel-stats.md

 ##### Metrics with Nuanced Differences

-Unfortunately, the implementations of the gRPC OpenCensus spec in the various languages do not agree on the definition of the following size metrics.
+Unfortunately, the implementations of the gRPC OpenCensus spec in the various languages do not agree on the definition of the following message size metrics.
 Go records uncompressed message bytes for the OpenCensus metric, while C++ and Java record the compressed message bytes.
 The OpenTelemetry spec proposed here calls for recording the compressed message bytes, resulting in an equivalence between the metrics definitions for C++ and Java, but not for Go.

 gRPC OpenCensus                       | gRPC OpenTelemetry
 ------------------------------------- | ------------------